dataddo/pgq/README.md

 Prerequisites:

 In order to make the `pgq` functional, there must exist the `postgres table` with all the necessary `pgq` fields.
-You can create the table on your own, or you can use the query generator.
-You usually run the `create table` command just once during the application setup.
+You can create the table on your own with classic `CREATE TABLE ...`, or you can use the query generator to generate the query for you.
+The generated query creates the queue table alongside with indexes which improve the consumer queries performance.

+You usually run the setup commands just once during the queue setup.

 ```go
 package main